- What is the Day of Digital Scholarship?

 What is the Day of Digital Scholarship?

-The Day of Digital Scholarship is a yearly event that highlights the work Trinity students, faculty, and staff have made with digital tools.
-This may take the form of artworks, research projects, or other forms of digital scholarship.
+The Day of Digital Scholarship is a yearly event that highlights the work Trinity students, faculty, and staff have made with digital tools, inside or outside of the classroom.
+Completed works as well as works in progress are welcome!

-This year’s event will be held Wednesday, April 17 2024 from 3 pm – 6 pm in the Raether Library & Information Technology Center for on Level 1.
-There are a few ways you can present your work, including:
+This year’s event will be held Wednesday, April 23 2025 from 3 pm – 6 pm in the Raether Library & Information Technology Center, on Level 1.
+Sign up to present!

 What is digital scholarship?